 …We must always assume that the narrative of the Alexander Romance passed through various stages before reaching the earliest form we possess, the text of A. As it stands, the text of A 1.42 presents some kind of thematic unity for what looks like an accidental compilation of unrelated passages.”

 As such, there is textual evidence in recension α that Alexander’s crossing from Europe into Asia may have originally been told in the correct chronological order, before it was redacted into reverse chronological order.
-This evidence can be considered alongside the additional material in chapters 1.27-28 of recension β, which likewise give the proper chronology for the beginning of Alexander’s military campaigns.
+This evidence can be considered alongside the additional material in chapters 1.27-28 of recension β, which likewise gives the proper chronology for the beginning of Alexander’s military campaigns.
 Given these traces of the correct chronology in the texts of both recensions, there is reason to think that a later journey to Rome was added to the narrative, which disrupted the chronological order of the events in our earliest surviving recensions of the Alexander Romance.

 This progression depends on the assumption of Markan priority, namely that the Gospel of Mark was written first, and that both Matthew and Luke used Mark.
 Although there is some dispute over this theory, it should be noted that Markan priority is the majority view in the scholarly community by a fairly wide margin.
 As NT scholar Michael Kok (“Markan Priority or Posterity?”) explains: